stewartshea/exporter-litellm/README.md

 - `DB_MIN_CONNECTIONS`: Minimum number of database connections in the pool (default: 1)
 - `DB_MAX_CONNECTIONS`: Maximum number of database connections in the pool (default: 10)

+For security best practices, it's recommended to create a dedicated read-only PostgreSQL user for the exporter.
+See [POSTGRES_SETUP.md](POSTGRES_SETUP.md) for detailed instructions on setting up a read-only database user.

 ### Metric Collection Configuration
 - `METRICS_PORT`: Port to expose metrics on (default: 9090)
 - `METRICS_UPDATE_INTERVAL`: How frequently metrics are updated in seconds (default: 15)